samuelbarrett1234/40KLearn/README.md

 convolutional neural network with a value head and a policy head, which guides the tree search algorithm.

-The Warhammer 40K rules are available freely online, however the game has been simplified for the purposes of this project in the following way:
-- Units are fixed to moving on a coarse grid,
-- All units in a squad must have exactly the same unit stats (i.e. no squad leaders),
-- No Psykers,
-- No Advancing,
-- No stratagems or other global abilities,
-- No aura special rules,
-- No randomness in determining statistics (e.g. a weapon with a random number of shots),
-- No line of sight or cover

-It should be easy to incorporate global abilities (e.g. an orbital bombardment) and psykers with exactly one psychic power, or advancing, but this is currently not implemented.

 ## Project Structure

 The performance-intensive parts of the project are written in C++ and